rokmc756/Weka/README.md

 The WEKA system offers a robust, distributed, and highly scalable storage solution, allowing multiple application servers to access shared filesystems efficiently and with solid consistency and POSIX compliance.

 ## What is this Ansible Playbook for Weka Data Platform?
-It is ansible playbook to deploy Weka Data Platform conveniently and quickly on Baremetal, Virtual Machines and Cloud Infrastructure.
+It is ansible playbook to deploy Weka Data Platform conveniently and quickly on Virtual Machines and Cloud Infrastructure.
 It provide also configure NFS, S3, SMB and WekaFS and it's Client to connect from client to Weka Data Platform when deploying it.
 The main purpose of this project is actually very simple.
 Because there are many jobs to deploy different kind of Weka Data Platform versions and reproduce issues & test features as a support engineer.
 I just want to spend less time for it.